Scouting 2007 Centenary: World Jamboree 2007

 The 21st World Scout Jamboree was the main event of the year, with more than 40,000 young people from around the world taking part in a 12‑day event in Chelmsford in the south of England.
 The event started on 27 July 2007, where the camping participants celebrated the Scouting Sunrise in one place.
 While this is not the largest encampment of Scouts ever held (over 50,000 young Scouts camped in Birkenhead at the Coming of Age Jamboree in 1929), it is expected that the large numbers of day visitors and the concurrent camps around the world made this jamboree the largest Scouting event since the movement started 100 years earlier.

 Brownsea Island camps

 There were several camps on the famous birthplace of Scouting, including a Sunrise Camp, a Replica Camp, and a New Centenary Camp.
 The replica camp was held twice, each 4.5 days camping running around the August celebrations.
 The activities included historical 1907 activities, several with a modern twist.
-The first of the replica camp's was for purely Boy Scouts and the second included a patrol of girls.
+The first of the replica camps was for purely Boy Scouts and the second included a patrol of girls.
 As well as Scouts there were boys from the Boys Brigade, as in the original 1907 camp.